jonathan-vella/azure-arc-enabled-sql-server/arc-sql-best-practice-assessment/README.md

 ## Overview

 - BPA is available for SQL Server instances with license type Paid (Software Assurance/subscription) or PAYG.
 Instances set to LicenseOnly must be changed before enabling BPA.
-- Windows-only at this time; Linux instances aren’t supported.
+- Windows-only at this time; Linux instances aren't supported.
+- **Windows Server 2012 R2 and older are not supported** for Best Practices Assessment.
 - Assessments run at the machine scope and include all SQL Server instances and databases on that host.
 - Default schedule runs weekly (Sunday, 12:00 AM local time).
 You can also run on‑demand.